 If you were one of the seven people who read my very first post, then you might remember one of the tenants of my food philosophy is to celebrate other cultures through food.
 It's not only so you try new and nutritious foods, it's because food brings new connections and appreciation of other cultures and backgrounds.
 The pleasure of great food is something all people have in common.

 In my last job, I led nutrition classes for groups that usually consisted of older men.
 I loved it when the topic of fried chicken, macaroni and cheese and cornbread came up.
-You might think that's precisely the type of conversation a dietitian would want to avoid in a class about diabetes management, but I thought it was so cool to see the connections and friendships it made.
-Two 70-something men from the south, one white, one black, who frankly probably grew up not liking each other very much, laughing and agreeing on the perfect macaroni and cheese.
-Or a friendly, heated debate between a northerner and southerner on the great sugar in cornbread issue.
+You might think that's precisely the type of conversation a dietitian would want to avoid in a class about diabetes management, but I thought it was so cool to see the connections and friendships it made as people debating the dishes of their youth.

 If there's one book that gave me an appreciate for how food can bring people together, it's the cookbook Jerusalem.
 By exploring the history of dishes famous to Jerusalem and the influences by Israelis, Palestinians and the many other cultures who have found a home in the city, in a way, it shows how much they all have in common.